dmotz/natal/README.md

 If your app is more than a single word, be sure to type it in CamelCase.
 A corresponding hyphenated Clojure namespace will be created.

-When Xcode appears, click the play button to run the app on the simulator.
+When Xcode appears, click the play button (or ⌘-R) to run the app on the simulator.

 Then run the following for an interactive workflow: